mrislam11378/OCP4.x-and-icp4i-install/Install_OCP_4.2vmware.md

 Below are some recommendations that should be followed.

 - Create all the VMs in vSphere and note the mac addresses.
-- The VM "Network Adapter" should be assigned to ocp
 - Thin Provision hard disks except the install node.
 - Have IP addresses assigned to each of the vm (DNS & DHCP already configured)
 - Only turn on the install node and load balancer until all the configs are done, check if proper IP address is assigned.
 If not